11 days from Prague to BudapestOverview

 Welcome to Prague, capital of the Czech Republic.
 This fascinating city straddles the Vltava River with domes, cupolas, spires, and pinnacles highlighting its skyline.
 The remainder of the day is free to start exploring.Day 2 Prague.

-Enjoy a free day to explore the city at your own pace.
-Perhaps visit the Communist Museum; sample the local plum dumplings and Pilsner; stroll along the Vltava River.
-Your Cruise Director will have other suggestions for things to do.
+Enjoy a free day to explore at your own pace.
+Perhaps visit the Communist Museum, sample local plum dumplings and Pilsner, or stroll along the Vltava River.
+Your Cruise Director will have suggestions for things to do.
 (B)Day 4 Prague–Nuremberg, Germany (Embarkation).

 After lunch, drive to Nuremberg, where your river cruise vessel is docked.
 Before dinner, meet your crew for a welcome reception.
-(B,D)Day 5 Nuremberg.
+(B,D)Day 5 Nuremberg–Roth.

 This morning, dock in Passau.
 Uniquely located where the Inn, Ilz, and Danube Rivers converge, Passau is a maze of narrow cobblestone streets lined with beautiful patrician houses.
 St. Stephen’s Cathedral, a masterpiece of Italian baroque architecture, houses one of the world’s largest church organs with 17,774 pipes.
 Take in the highlights on the included GUIDED WALK.
-Then, sail to Linz, Austria’s third-largest town, which lies on both banks of the Danube and is an important industrial town and busy river port.
-Alternatively, choose from several full-day optional excursions: to Salzburg to see some of the Sound of Music sights; the popular “Romantic Austria” tour, or to ?eský Krumlov in the Czech Republic, a UNESCO World Heritage Site.
-Rejoin the ship in Linz.
-(B,L,D)Day 8 Melk–Vienna.
+Alternatively, choose from several full-day optional excursions while your ship continues to sail into Austria.
+Rejoin your vessel in the late afternoon.
+(B,L,D)Day 8 Melk, Austria–Vienna.

 Spanning the banks of the Danube, Budapest is one of Eastern Europe’s liveliest cities.
 Whether you’re seeing the sights, shopping for handcrafted embroidery or Herend porcelain, or basking in the coffee house culture over a rich cream cake in the renowned Gerbeaud Café, Budapest’s unique energy is positively palatable.
 On your GUIDED SIGHTSEEING TOUR, see Heroes’ Square as well as the massive hilltop castle complex with its remarkable Fishermen’s Bastion and 11th-century Matthias Church, the coronation spot of several Hungarian monarchs.
 Be sure to take note of the city’s eight bridges—many famous sights in and of themselves—which connect ancient Buda on the right bank with Pest on the left.
 You may even want to walk across Chain Bridge, built in 1849 and a symbol of Budapest.
 Perhaps visit St. Stephen’s Basilica; shop at the Great Market Hall and purchase paprika at one of its 180 vendor stalls; wander around the Royal Palace grounds; or stroll along Váci utca, the main shopping street.
 (B,L,D)Day 11 Budapest (Disembarkation).